jeffThompson/PhysicalComputing/Week03_Buttons/Demos/01-ButtonStateChange.md

 # BUTTON STATE CHANGE

 In our last example, you might have noticed that the console prints `False` over and over while the button is pressed.
 That's because our loop reads the button's state (pressed or not) repeatedly as fast as possible.
+If the button is still pressed, it prints `False` again.

 But what if we only want to know when state of the button has changed, gone from `True` to `False` or vise versa?
 We'll code this by hand then, in the next example, see how we can improve this with an idea called "debouncing."

 ***